OpenIPC/openipc.github.io/labels.md

-# Creating Labels  <!-- markdownlint-disable-line first-line-heading -->
+# Approved Labels  <!-- markdownlint-disable-line first-line-heading -->

+## Introduction

+?> Content is in the process of creation and approval.

 ## OpenIPC Ready